John-Da/Mobile-Object-Detector-using-OnnxruntimeAPK-plus-Yolo11m-onnx/README.md

 - BOOM!
 You’re good to go!
 - Choose Model → Select Image from Gallery / Take a photo → Inputs → Confirm → View/Save Results!

-♦️ => *You can adjust IOU and label size, but the image width and height should match those of the ONNX model you exported. (mostly img w/h = onnx's imgsz)* <=
+♦️ => *You can adjust IOU and label size, but the image width and height should match those of the ONNX model you exported. (mostly img w/h = exported onnx's imgsz)* <=

 ## 💡 Tip:
 *If you wish to use YOLO with ONNX, export the model as default for this demo project:*